seanreed1111/sql-recipes/recipes.md

 SELECT to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, AVG(sum(order_total))
 over
-(ORDER BY to_char(order_date, 'MM') rows between 3 preceding and current row) as RollingQtrAverage FROM oe.orders
+(ORDER BY to_char(order_date, 'MM') rows BETWEEN 3 preceding and current row) as RollingQtrAverage FROM oe.orders
-WHERE order_date between '01-JAN-1999' and '31-DEC-1999' GROUP BY to_char(order_date, 'MM')
+WHERE order_date BETWEEN '01-JAN-1999' and '31-DEC-1999' GROUP BY to_char(order_date, 'MM')
 ORDER BY 1;
 We see the month, the associated total, and the calculated rolling three-month average in our results.